Project Overview

 Each year, Region 1 Planning Council (R1), serving as the Rockford Metropolitan Planning Organization (MPO), develops a Transportation Improvement Program (TIP).
 The purpose of the TIP is to document infrastructure and non-infrastructure transportation projects programmed within the Rockford Metropolitan Planning Area (MPA) for the next four fiscal years.
 This includes all surface transportation projects receiving Federal and State funding, projects of regional significance, and public transportation operations and/or capital.

 Public involvement is an important component in the development and maintenance of the TIP and is welcome at all stages of the process.
-Comments can be directed to Melisa Ribikawskis, whose contact information can be found below.
+Comments can be directed to Nathan Larsen, whose contact information can be found below.

 Development Process